everthx/datos_masivos/finalProject/Final Proyect Document.md

 It is a tree-structured classifier, where the internal nodes represent the characteristics of a data set, the branches represent the decision rules, and each leaf node represents the result.
 [4]
 </p>
 <p align="justify" >
 In a decision tree, there are two nodes, which are the decision node and the leaf node.
 Decision nodes are used to make any decision and have multiple branches, while leaf nodes are the result of those decisions and contain no more branches.
-Decisions or testing are made based on the characteristics of the given data set.
+Decisions or tests are made based on the characteristics of the given data set.
 [4]
 </p>